csound-flossmanual/csound-floss/book/09-c-csound-as-a-vst-plugin.md

-09 D. CSOUND AS A VST PLUGIN
+09 C. CSOUND AS A VST PLUGIN
 ============================

 Csound can be built into a VST or AU plugin through the use of the